-\subsection{Vegetation index data}
+\subsection{Vegetation Index Data}

-Statisticians and scientists face growing demands to analyze and study global warming datasets \citep[see, e.g.,][]{data_sst_fisher1958, data_sst_neville1989, data_sst_friehe1991, data_sst_carroll2019}.
+Statisticians and machine learners face growing demands to analyze and study global warming datasets \citep[see, e.g.,][]{data_sst_fisher1958, data_sst_neville1989, data_sst_friehe1991, data_sst_carroll2019}.
 The sheer volume of such datasets and the process-driven models required for their analysis have naturally raised the question of migrating such analysis to AI platforms.
 Our current application analyzes vegetation index data from the Moderate Resolution Imaging Spectroradiometer (\textsc{modis}) developed by \textsc{nasa}.
 We specifically focus on ``\textsc{mod13c1}.061 - Terra Vegetation Indices 16-Day L3 Global 0.05 Deg Climate Modeling Grid'' \citep{earth_science_data_systems_modisterra_2025}, which provides vegetation indices per pixel on a 0.05-degree climate modeling grid (3600 rows by 7200 columns of 5600-meter pixels).
-It contains 16-day global composites, cloud-contamination-free, with additional reflectance and angular information.
+It contains 16-day global composites, cloud-free, with additional reflectance and angular information.

-Modeling Normalized Difference Vegetation Index (\textsc{ndvi}) and Red Reflection (\textsc{rr}) jointly is scientifically important because it separates and defines the specific biophysical factors influencing vegetation. \textsc{ndvi} is built on the fundamental principle that healthy vegetation absorbs red light and reflects near-infrared (NIR) light.
-By examining both the calculated NDVI and its red reflectance component, scientists can gain deeper insights into vegetation's structural and biochemical properties.
-The solar zenith angle (\textsc{sza}), which is the angle between the Sun and the point directly overhead, is a shared predictor that influences how much solar irradiation reaches the surface and is, therefore, crucial when assessing biomass and vegetation indices. \textsc{ndvi} and \textsc{rr} reflect the ability of vegetation to absorb photosynthetically active radiation and help scientists understand processes underlying climate change \citep[][]{tucker_red_1979,sellers_canopy_1985,justice_analysis_1985,haque_effects_2024}.
+Modeling the Normalized Difference Vegetation Index (\textsc{ndvi}) and Red Reflectance (\textsc{rr}) jointly is scientifically important, as it separates and defines the specific biophysical factors influencing vegetation. \textsc{ndvi} is built on the fundamental principle that healthy vegetation absorbs red light and reflects near-infrared (NIR) light.
+By examining both the calculated \textsc{ndvi} and its red reflectance component, scientists can gain deeper insights into the structural and biochemical properties of vegetation.
+The solar zenith angle (\textsc{sza}), which is the angle between the Sun and the point directly overhead, is a shared predictor that influences how much solar irradiation reaches the surface and is, therefore, crucial when assessing biomass and vegetation indices. \textsc{ndvi} and \textsc{rr} reflect vegetation's capacity to absorb photosynthetically active radiation, helping scientists understand the underlying mechanisms of climate change \citep[][]{tucker_red_1979,sellers_canopy_1985,justice_analysis_1985,haque_effects_2024}.